 South of Moldova

 Want to find out how the taste of gozleme, shurpa or lamb rotis goes with a glass of good wine?
-Go to Gagauzia!
-Discover the costumes, the extraordinary traditions and the gastronomy of this ethnic group, with a population of over 135 thousand.
-Visit the small Kara Gani family winery in Vulcănești, as well as the Sofrasi guesthouse in the village of Congaz.
+Then go to Gagauzia!
+You’ll be able to discover their traditional costumes, extraordinary traditions and the cuisine of this small ethnic group with a population of around 135,000 people.
+One of the best ways to experience Gagauzian culture, wine and food is to visit the small Kara Gani family winery in Vulcănești or Sofrasi Guesthouse in the village of Congaz.

 Explore locations in the South of Moldova